Scott McTominay: Euro 2020

-For the international games played in September 2020, McTominay was used as a centre-back in a three-man defence.
+For the international games played in September 2020, McTominay was used as a centre-back in a three-man defence by head coach Steve Clarke.
 The Times commented that McTominay had the physique needed for the position, but had struggled to adapt to the role.
 He continued in this role during the October 2020 internationals, and the Daily Record said that there were indications that his play had improved.
-He converted both his penalties in the shootouts against Israel, and in the final playoff against Serbia, helping Scotland qualify for their first tournament in 23 years.
+He converted his penalties in the shootouts against Israel and in the final playoff against Serbia, helping Scotland qualify for UEFA Euro 2020, their first tournament in 23 years.

-McTominay was named by Steve Clarke in the Scotland squad for the Euro 2020 finals.
-He started all three Group D games against the Czech Republic, England, and Croatia; however, Scotland failed to qualify for the knockout stages.
+McTominay was named in the squad for the Euro 2020 finals.
+He started all three Group D games against the Czech Republic, England and Croatia; however, Scotland failed to qualify for the knockout stages.

 2022 World Cup qualification

-He scored his first international goal on 9 October 2021, an injury-time winner against Israel in a 2022 World Cup qualifier.
+McTominay scored his first international goal on 9 October 2021, an injury-time winner against Israel in a 2022 World Cup qualifier.

+Euro 2024 qualification

+On 25 March 2023 McTominay scored two late goals in a 3–0 win over Cyprus in the first game of UEFA Euro 2024 qualifying.
+Three days later he scored another brace in a 2–0 win over Spain, his country's first win against that opponent since 1984.
+McTominay scored his fifth goal of the qualifying group during a 2–0 win against Georgia in June 2023.
+He then scored the first goal in a 3–0 away win at Cyprus, while also providing an assist for fellow midfielder John McGinn.
+He ended the qualification phase as Scotland's top-scorer with seven goals.

+Euro 2024

+On 7 June 2024, McTominay was named in Scotland's squad for the UEFA Euro 2024 finals in Germany.
+A week later, he started the opening match of the tournament as Scotland lost 5–1 to hosts Germany; it was his 50th international appearance (teammate Ryan Christie also reached the milestone).
+On 19 June, he scored Scotland's goal (aided by a deflection from Fabian Schär) as they got their first point in a 1–1 draw in their second group match against Switzerland in Cologne.
+Aside from Antonio Rüdiger's own goal in the opening game, Scotland scored no other goals in the tournament as they were defeated 1–0 by Hungary in their third group game, in which McTominay played all 90 minutes.

+2026 World Cup qualification

+On 18 November 2025, Scotland faced Denmark at Hampden in their final 2026 World Cup qualifier, needing a win to qualify automatically.
+McTominay opened the scoring in the third minute with a stunning overhead kick, a move which commentator Steven Thompson compared to basketball player Michael Jordan.
+The game finished 4–2 to Scotland, marking their first World Cup qualification since 1998.